Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: meson mass and decay constant

 to compare to the experimental result of 1.0195 GeV~\cite{pdg} (with a sub-MeV uncertainty).
 Here the second error of 2.5 MeV is included to allow for the incomplete treatment of the $K\overline{K}$ decay mode.
 We take this as half the expected shift in $M_{\phi}$ from coupling to $K\overline{K}$, given that there is evidence in our results of sea $u/d$ quark mass-dependence consistent with some impact from this effect.
+The third error, of 4 MeV, allows for the missing quark-line disconnected correlators.
+In~\cite{Chakraborty:2015ugp}, the same result for the $\phi$ mass was found, to an accuracy of 0.4\%, whether quark-line disconnected diagrams were included in the fit or not, so we take this as the uncertainty.
 Our error budget is given in Table~\ref{tab:err}.

 Our analysis of the $\phi$ meson decay constant proceeds in a similar way to that of the mass.
 Figure~\ref{fig:fphihisq} plots the results from Table~\ref{tab:phiHH} as a function of lattice spacing.
 To convert the results for $af_{\phi}/Z_V$ in Table~\ref{fig:fphihisq}, obtained directly from the ground-state amplitudes of fits to our 2-point correlators, into results in physical units for $f_{\phi}$ we need to multiply by $a^{-1}$ in GeV from Table~\ref{tab:params} and the current renormalisation, $Z_V$ from Table~\ref{tab:results}.
 We have determined $Z_V$ on only one ensemble from each group with almost the same lattice spacing.
 However, we do not expect $Z_V$ to vary significantly between for example, sets 3, 5 and 7.
 Physically $Z_V$ relates currents between two different regularisations of QCD (the continuum and the lattice) that differ in their ultraviolet modes.
 It can be expressed in QCD perturbation theory (although we have chosen to calculate it nonperturbatively) as a power series in $\alpha_s$ where the scale of $\alpha_s$ is related to the inverse lattice spacing.
 The $Z_V$ values we have for the HISQ case are very close to 1, with a difference of 1 of about 0.01.
 Assuming this comes purely from an $\mathcal{O}(\alpha_s)$ term we can estimate the effect on $Z_V$ of the small changes in $a$ between sets 3 and 7 of 2\%.
 This gives an expected change in $Z_V$ of 0.0001, smaller than our uncertainties.
 We therefore use the $Z_V$ results from Table~\ref{tab:results} to renormalise the results from all of our ensembles, including the uncertainty from $Z_V$, and its correlation between sets of results, in our continuum/chiral fit.